felonwan/Intuitive_Inference-to-Rule-based_Reasoning/README.md

 Gpt-4-turbo and gpt-4o have demonstrated different response patterns.

 ### Conjunction
 Is the conjunction matters?
 The answer is no!
+It improves accuracy, but is not a determinate factor.

 ![image](https://github.com/user-attachments/assets/924168d2-83e2-4b29-b8db-746cf1a3a32a)